 After the war, the castle became a refuge and temporary shelter for thousands of people who returned to the village of Well without a place to live.
 The mayor of Well stayed there after the war, where he ran the local government until more permanent buildings could be reconstructed.
 The Limburg Castle Society took over the Castle after the war and rented it out to many different schools who used it as a place of learning.
 Emerson College purchased it in 1988.

 The Village Of Well

-The Village of Well Well is a small town of about 2,500 residents.
-The village is located in the southernmost province of the Netherlands and has its own distinctive character.
-The area is very rural, green and filled with numerous walking and cycling paths.
+The village of Well is a small town of about 2,500 residents.
+It is located in the southernmost province of the Netherlands and has its own distinctive character.
+The area is very rural, and filled with numerous walking and cycling paths.
 There are pastures with horses and sheep and beautiful landscapes.
 There is an “old” section and a “new” section of Well, with the castle in the middle.
 Well is located midway between the Dutch cities of Nijmegen and Venlo, close to the border of Germany.